ozgurkaplanturgut/YolorObjectDetectionAndCounting/README.md

 ```

 If the above instructions gives error, you can do;
-1-) DOwnload this repo as a zip file
+1-) Download this repo as a zip file

 2-) Extract the zip file

 3-) Then get in the extracted file and in terminal; pip3 install -r requirements

 After these points, you are free to run yolor_inference.py file.